zubayr1/oli/readme.md

 7. department: A mandatory field indicating the department related to the booking request.
 It cannot be blank and must have a non-null value.

-#### Data Validation
-1. description: Ensures that the description is not null and not blank.
-2. price: Ensures that the price is a positive numeric value.
-3. currency: Ensures that the currency is not null and not blank.
-4. subscription_start_date: Ensures that the subscription start date is a positive timestamp value.
-5. email: Ensures that the email address is valid and not empty.
-6. department: Ensures that the department is not null and not blank.

 ### BusinessEntry
 The BusinessEntry class is a core component of the project that handles various business logic operations related to bookings.
 It encapsulates methods to manage and retrieve booking information, compute statistics, and interact with a blockchain network for hash retrieval.

-#### Purpose
-The purpose of the BusinessEntry class is to provide functionalities for managing bookings and performing business-related operations.
-It serves as an intermediary between the RESTful web service and the underlying data structures, allowing for CRUD (Create, Read, Update, Delete) operations on booking objects.

 #### Methods